The big picture

 The bet is that that an unpredictable route to the new launch site – and the rugged terrain – mask their movements.

-But in the skies above, U.S. and allied forces track the convoy from a single aircraft.
-They track its signals, listen to its communications and watch its movements with active electronically scanned array radars, multi-spectral imagers and other advanced tech.
+But Raytheon's Intelligence Surveillance Target Acquisition and Reconnaissance aircraft, or ISTAR, aircraft is in the skies above.
+ISTAR allows operators and commanders to track the convoy's signals, listen to its communications and watch its movements with active electronically scanned array radars, multi-spectral imagers and other advanced tech.

 Because the plane is equipped with multiple-intelligence, or Multi-INT, technology, what was hidden is revealed.